langchain-ai/agent-evals/people_data_enrichment/README.md

 ## Dataset

 The dataset used can be found [here](https://smith.langchain.com/public/2af89d2a-93f6-4c84-80ac-70defcfd14c8/d).
-This dataset has a list of people to extract the following fields for:
+This dataset has a list of people to do research on and extract the following fields for:
   - `Years-Experience`
   - `Company`
   - `Role`